messi10tom/DotTracker/README.md

 ## Overview

 **DotTracker** (`dott`) is a CLI tool designed to help you efficiently track, version, and manage your dotfiles.
-Inspired by version control concepts, DotTracker allows you to initialize repositories, stage files, and keep your configuration files organized and portable.
+Inspired by version control concepts, Dott allows you to initialize repositories, stage files, and keep your configuration files organized and portable.

 - **Track your dotfiles** in a dedicated repository.
 - **Stage and version** configuration files easily.